Chinese Herbology |

 can adversely affect the therapeutic qualities of the formula and so it should

-only be added when appropriate.
-It seems that after time, the body begins to
+only be added when absolutely necessary.
+It seems that after a time, the body begins to

-crave a certain formula, especially the ones that help the body and you’ll find
+crave a certain formula, especially the ones that helps the body and you’ll find

 the taste to be more attractive. ·

-If the herbs cause a little stomach upset, drink the
+If the herb tea causes a little stomach upset, drink the

 herb tea one hour after eating.
 If the tea causes nausea, drink some fresh